giancambo/benperk.github.io/msdn/2016/2016-IISLAB-lab-9-using-appcmd.md

 ![Using AppCmd][FIGURE8]
 ###### Figure 8, Using AppCmd

-7. Next, make a request to the View By Manufacturer link within the CSharpGuitarBugs web site, while the request is running execute the following command: AppCmd list request

 ![Using AppCmd][FIGURE9]
 ###### Figure 9, Using AppCmd

-8. What information in the result of the previous command do you find useful?

-9. Execute: AppCmd stop appPool “CSharpGuitarBugs” to stop the worker process and AppCmd start appPool “CSharpGuitarBugs” to start the application pool again.
+7. Next, make a request to the View By Manufacturer link within the CSharpGuitarBugs web site, while the request is running execute the following command: AppCmd list request

 ![Using AppCmd][FIGURE10]
 ###### Figure 10, Using AppCmd